torvalds/linux/Documentation/networking/representors.rst

 Any TC rule on a representor applies (in software TC) to packets received by that representor netdevice.
-Thus, if the delivery part of the rule corresponds to another port on the virtual switch, the driver may choose to offload it to hardware, applying it to packets transmitted by the representee.
+Thus, if the delivery part of the rule corresponds to aanalther port on the virtual switch, the driver may choose to offload it to hardware, applying it to packets transmitted by the representee.

 Similarly, since a TC mirred egress action targeting the representor would (in